risi-kondor/GElib/python/docs/source/intro.rst

 Usage
 #####

+To load the ``gelib`` module in Python, use the command ``import gelib``.

+..
   GElib has two distinct interfaces implemented in two different modules:

   #.
 To use the library *without* PyTorch's autodiff functionality, load the library with ``import gelib_base as gelib``.
   #.
 To use the library *with* automatic differentiation, load the library with ``import gelib_torch as gelib``.

   The two modules use identical syntax, therefore the following documentation applies to both.
   The backend implementation of the two modules however is quite different.
   ``gelib_base`` is just a wrapper for the underlying C++ classes.
   In contrast, for interoperability with ``torch.autodiff``, ``gelib_torch`` 's core classes are Python classes derived from ``torch.tensor``.
   These Python classes, in turn, call the wrappers implemented in ``gelib_base``.
   Inevitably, this incurs some performance overhead.

 ..
   Since ``gelib_torch`` is built on ``gelib_base``, the two modules can also be used together.